viun-tech/public/clients/javascript/avis-client-js/generated/docs/ImageAttributeApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //ApiKeyAuth.apiKeyPrefix = 'Token';

-let apiInstance = new Avis.ImageAttributeApi();
+let apiInstance = new ViunAvisClientJs.ImageAttributeApi();
 let id = 56; // Number | A unique integer value identifying this image attribute. let opts = {
+  patchedImageAttributeRequest:
-  patchedImageAttributeRequest: new Avis.PatchedImageAttributeRequest(), // PatchedImageAttributeRequest |
+    new ViunAvisClientJs.PatchedImageAttributeRequest(), // PatchedImageAttributeRequest |
 };
 apiInstance.imageAttributePartialUpdate(id, opts, (error, data, response) => {
   if (error) {